ehrrsn7/procedural-programming/js/exercise11-alignMoney/README.md

 ## Setting up the Program

 First, you need to have NodeJS (the JavaScript runtime for the Terminal).
-You can download this using the provided [Install Script](https://docs.google.com/document/d/1Qn1t364JDQHaBO3hAh9bZYd06EnaQvQewCQgq8QrEKU/edit?usp=sharing) document.
+You can download this using the provided in `stretch-programs/js/README.md`.

 To set up the program, navigate to the directory containing your package.json file.
 Then, run the following command to install the dependencies: